pdgilbert/eg_stm_hal/README.md

 in [stm32f1xx-hal.](https://github.com/stm32-rs/stm32f1xx-hal)

-There is more detail about examples in comments in the source files, but here is a brief summary
+There is more detail about examples in comments in the source files, but here is a brief summary.
+'Console' means a terminal session (eg. minicom) on a computer connected via usb-to-ttl to the MPU USART1 (pins pa9, pa10 on bluepill).
+See [Running Examples](#running-examples) for more details.

 | xxx                     | notes |   Description                                                  |
 | ----------------------- |:-----:|:-------------------------------------------------------------- |